AndreVallestero/manjaro-arm-sway-dotfiles/README.md

 - Use nvim built-in spell check
 - [Rewrite nvim conf to lua](https://oroques.dev/notes/neovim-init/)
 - Opt for the new nvim built-in LSP client instead of CoC
+- Use nvim treesitter instead of vim polyglot
 - Use a lua based nvim package manager like paq or packer
 - Add full support for TypeScript
   - ESLint